-Doctors may conduct a procedure using a long, thin tube (catheter) to repair a valve with a narrowed opening (aortic valve stenosis).
-In this procedure, called balloon valvuloplasty, a doctor inserts a catheter with a balloon on the tip into an artery in your arm or groin and guides it to the aortic valve.
+Doctors may conduct a procedure using a long, thin tube (catheter) to open up a valve with a narrowed opening (aortic valve stenosis).
+In this procedure, called balloon valvuloplasty, a doctor inserts a catheter with a balloon on the tip into an artery in your groin and guides it to the aortic valve.
 A doctor then inflates the balloon, which expands the opening of the valve.
 The balloon is then deflated, and the catheter and balloon are removed.

 The procedure can treat aortic valve stenosis in infants and children.
 However, the valve tends to narrow again in adults who've had the procedure, so it's usually only performed in adults who are too ill for surgery or who are waiting for a valve replacement, as they typically need additional procedures to treat the narrowed valve over time.

-Doctors may also use a catheter procedure to insert a plug or device to repair a leaking replacement aortic valve.
+Doctors may also use a catheter procedure to insert a plug or device to repair a leak around a replaced aortic valve.